wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 The WooCommerce upsell plugin, has two ways to show and set the quantity on bump offer.
 The static and the variable quantity change.
 The first means there is no option to increase or decrease the quantity number on the bump offer and static one quantity will be added on accepting the bump offer.
 For a later change, you set to max and min to change the quantity number by the user.

 **6) Arrow on Offer Box**
-Merchants can utilize this feature of the Upsell Plugin WooCommerce’s pro version to add an arrow on the offering box for WooCommerce at checkout to emphasize more on the offer more and make it attractive to customers.
+Merchants can utilize this feature of the WooCommerce Order Bump Upsell Plugin WooCommerce’s pro version to add an arrow on the offering box for WooCommerce at checkout to emphasize more on the offer more and make it attractive to customers.
 Transform the arrow into a variety of colors and catch your user’s attention while browsing.

 **7) Global Order Bump**
-With this feature, you can add all the WooCommerce upsell products on your site for order bump offers.
+With this feature, you can add all the Order Bump upsell products on your site for order bump offers.
 This feature will show the bump offer by selecting all the products on your site.

 **8) Countdown Timer**
 One of the easiest strategies to boost conversions and elevate sales is to use a countdown timer on smart offers WooCommerce to help you generate urgency in your store and scarcity in your products.